How to Get an Order of Protection in Arizona

 If you need to seek an Order of Protection, contact your family law attorney from a safe location.
 Your attorney will need information regarding the locations (work, school, home, etc.) that you wish to have included in the order of protection, as well as dates the incidents occurred and police reports (if available).
 If you need to include minor children in the Order of Protection, you will need to provide your attorney with their birth dates, and social security numbers.

-Once you have that information, you will need to appear at any city or state court to complete the application for the order of protection.
+Once you have that information, you will need to appear in any city or state court to complete the application for the order of protection.
 That is done at the courthouse on computers that walk you through the process.
 Generally, the court will consider only those acts of abuse or harassment that occurred in the prior twelve months.
 However, a judge does have the discretion to consider incidents that occurred more than a year prior to you completing the application for the order of protection.
 There are court staff available to assist you if you have problems completing the forms.

 Next, the court staff will let you know which courtroom you will need to go to.
 You simply sit in the back of the courtroom until the judge calls your case.
 In most cases, the court will only read what you listed on your application for the Order of Protection and will then grant it, deny it, give you part of what you requested (but not everything), or will take no action but to schedule a hearing where your significant other can contest the issuance of the order of protection before the judge has issued it.